Tetbury: Economy

 Tetbury is renowned for its antique and bric-à-brac shops; Homes & Antiques magazine named Long Street one of the UK's top 10 favourite streets for shopping in December 2018.
 The town centre also has a number of independent specialist food and clothing shops, banks, charity shops, estate agents and other shops including lifestyle clothing brand Overider and the Prince of Wales's original "Highgrove Shop" which opened in 2008.

 A Tesco supermarket branch was opened a quarter of a mile from the town centre in July 2002.
 The town's high street is the home to a number of specialist shops selling cheese, breads, meats, dairy and frozen products, entertainment supplies, among others.

 The town has pubs and hotels, including the Royal Oak Inn which was featured in the 1971 film Dulcima and in an episode of BBC One's Bonekickers.
 The Trouble House, immediately outside the town, was served by Trouble House Halt between 1959 and 1964.

 Culture

 Events in the town include Woolsack Day, held on the last Bank Holiday in May, famous for the races and street fair.
 A flower show is held at the recreation ground.
 The first "Tetbury Fiesta" was held on the recreation ground in July 2008.
 Tetbury Music Festival is held in early October.
+"Tetfest", another family music festival, is held in the town during July.
+It draws fun-goers from all around, with crowds of over 4000 visiting the event in previous years.